ARKopp/fabacademy2016/final/index.md

 ***Update 11.
 June***

-It took my like 4 hours again to solder my Speedinvader and I needed 4 jumpers to debug.
-Now I know I only should use small jumpers and not big cables.
+It took me like 4 hours again to solder my Speedinvader and I needed 4 jumpers to debug it.
+Now I know I only should use small jumpers and not big cables and be very careful to not rip of the lines when trying to cut of the jumpers.

 After bootloading I tested the invader first with a Arduino blink code and then managed to find a code in c for the display and got it running.
-Still I did not got it to run with Arduino because some libraries where to recognized.
+Still I did not got it to run with Arduino because some libraries were to recognized.
+They are special libaries for the Attiny from

 ```